hariszaf/microbetag/notes.md

-## How to get KOs per species ?
+## Module 1 : Pathway complementarity

-This is a strategic conflict point in the pathway complementarity module of *microbetag*.
+A strategic point of contradiction in the pathway complementarity module, is that *microbetag* focuses mostly in microbial associations networks coming from 16S rRNA amplicon data.

-> As *microbetag* focus mostly in microbial associations networks coming from 16S rRNA amplicon data, it is most probably to get taxa at the genus level, or even at the species level.
+Thus, it is most probably to get taxa at the genus level, or even at the species level.
 However, genomes are at the strain level.
 So we need to find a way to deal with this.

 At the same time, NCBI Taxonomy has been commonly used for a long time.
 However, GTDB Taxonomy is gaining space regarding the genome and the MAGs submission.
 So, the choice of the taxonomy about to be used is another strategic decision.

+### KEGG

+KEGG GENOMES are **manually curated** and this makes their contribution essential to our task.

 - From KEGG organisms
    - Bulk download - needs to pay first